 If you’re faced with the prospect of inheritance tax, key questions likely come to mind: How does it work?
 What are the limits before it kicks in?
 And crucially, how can I reduce it?
 This comprehensive guide cuts through the legal jargon to give you essential insights into the inheritance tax threshold, the 40% rate, and the strategies to safeguard your estate’s value.
-Navigate the maze of inheritance tax with confidence as we provide you with the knowledge to minimise its impact on your legacy.
+Navigate the maze of inheritance tax with confidence as we provide you with the knowledge to minimise its impact on your legacy and avoid inheritance tax.

 Key Takeaways